Improving Indoor Air Quality at Schools

 Proper air ventilation has proven one of the most complex issues for districts

 reopening amid the coronavirus pandemic.
-Studies have suggested the coronavirus
+Studies have suggested that COVID-19

 can linger in the air for hours in poorly ventilated places.
 That’s where heating,

-ventilation and air conditioning (HVAC) systems come in.
+ventilation and air conditioning (HVAC) systems help.
 They keep air flowing

 through enclosed spaces and can help slow the spread of the virus.